bradleytaunt/btxx.org/posts/fedora-ai.md

-# RedHat Plans to Add AI to Fedora and GNOME
+# Red Hat Plans to Add AI to Fedora and GNOME

 2025-02-04